Bliss Body

 PRICE IS PER PERSON: INCLUDES TUITION, 3 MEALS PER DAY & ACCOMMODATIONS

 You may reserve your spot below by submitting your tuition in full or with a $500 deposit.
-All remaining balances are due March 6th, 2026 (90 days prior to the program).
 Please review our enrollment policies here.